Trust Company (band): Reunion, Dreaming in Black and White and inactivity (2007–present)

 Josh Moates chose to leave the band and was replaced by bassist Eric Salter.
 Eric Salter left the band in 2009 and was replaced by Wes Cobb.

 Trust Company carried out a small US tour at the end of 2010 to promote their new single, "Heart in My Hands", from their third studio album, Dreaming in Black and White, which was released on March 8, 2011.
 The lead single was released on iTunes on October 5, 2010.
 In late October 2010, the band finished the music video for "Heart in My Hands" and the video premiered on Vevo on December 15, 2010.
 The music video features bass player Rachel Bolan of heavy metal band Skid Row.
 The band went on a two-month tour with Drowning Pool on the promotion of the album.

 Trust Company's social media has been virtually untouched since 2015, except for on March 3, 2017, when the original unreleased music video for "Stronger" was posted on Facebook, and a post made on Twitter on March 7, 2017, marking 15 years since The Lonely Position of Neutral was released.

 On October 16, 2017 the official Trust Company Twitter account replied to a fan and stated that a new album is currently in the process of being written.
 After another two years of inactivity, the band's Twitter again confirmed that a new album was in the process of being written on February 22, 2020, although the band stated that it did not have plans to tour at that time.

-On December 23, 2022, the band announced that the original lineup will play at Blue Ridge Rock Festival 2023.
+Trust Company's original lineup performed at Blue Ridge Rock Festival in 2023.

+Musical style

+Trust Company has been described as alternative metal, nu metal, hard rock, and alternative rock.